-Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both practical and academic music - in 2012 we were ranked second in the University for music Tripos results.
+Musical life at Fitzwilliam is active, varied and stimulating, and we aspire to the highest standards in both practical and academic music - in 2012 we were ranked top in the University for music Tripos results.

 College music benefits greatly from the frequent involvement of professional musicians, particularly the Fitzwilliam String Quartet, who were founded at the College in 1969 and have since achieved an international reputation; the Quartet returns to College regularly to give concerts and to work with student performers and ensembles.
 Their performances form part of Fitzwilliam Professional Recitals, an annual season of public concerts held in the College's award-winning Auditorium.